NeoGeographyToolkit/MultiView/README.md

 # Build

-Then the software can be built as follows.
-Set the compilers.
-This is different on Linux and OSX:
+Set the compilers, depending on the system architecture.

     isMac=$(uname -s | grep Darwin)
     if [ "$isMac" != "" ]; then